alejandro-cartagena/FitFusion/README.md

 Whether you're looking to build muscle, lose weight, improve your overall health, or simply learn more about fitness, FitFusion is here to help you every step of the way.

+## Features
+### Anatomy PAGE

+The user can click on the highlighted muscles in the anatomy svg to reveal a modal with five different exercises to target that muscle along with a video.

 ## Quickstart Guide
 #### Prerequisites